 - Reason for Absence or Tardiness

-Students are expected to be in their classroom by 9:00 a.m. each morning, unless there is a scheduled late start or an emergency late start.
-If a student arrives to school after 9:00 a.m. or after the scheduled late start time, without parent contact, they are considered unexcused/tardy.
+Students are expected to be in their classroom by 9:00 a.m. each morning unless there is an emergency late start.
+If a student arrives at school after 9:00 a.m., without parent contact, they are considered unexcused/tardy.